3C0D/win11-TTS-everywhere-FR-EN/README.md

 - Check Windows accessibility settings
 - Refer to the Shortcuts tab in settings for a complete list

+### **🆕 Settings Persistence Issues**
+- **All Settings Now Persisted**: Voice selection, position, speed, volume, language mode, and start-minimized setting are all automatically saved
+- **Automatic Restoration**: All preferences are restored exactly as last used when restarting the application
+- **Validation Available**: Run the settings persistence test suite (`tests/SettingsPersistenceTest.ahk`) to verify functionality
+- **File Location**: Settings saved in `settingsTTS.ini` in the application directory

 ### **Voice Installation for Regional Support**
 - **Problem**: Certain TTS voices (e.g., specific Mark and David voices) may not be available by default for your region.
 - **Solution**: To access a wider range of voices, ensure you have installed the necessary language packs for your region.
 For example, if you are in France and need specific English voices, you may need to install the English (United States) language pack and its associated TTS voices through Windows Settings.